NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Ill be away in Norway for all of that time but if you send me the meeting invite after youve picked a time Ill see if I can possibly make it.

+8/31/2017 12:53 PM

+ **mikhail.sintsov** :

+ >Hi, during my phd, I dived into the functional optical neuroimaging.
+Optical intrinsic imaging (hemodynamics and scattering), laser speckle contrast imaging, laser doppler and fluorescence.
+I could make a short review with links to original works and diy setups.
+Do you need any of these?